 As previously disclosed in "Item 9A - Controls and Procedures" of our Annual Report on Form 10-K for the fiscal year ended September 30, 2019, in connection with the preparation of the Company's consolidated financial statements for the fiscal year ended September 30, 2019, but prior to the issuance of those financial statements, our management and the audit committee of our board of directors determined that our accounting treatment and valuations pertaining to the PATrOLTM technology license acquired during the first quarter of fiscal 2019 should be modified.
 This change in accounting treatment resulted in an increase in total operating expenses of approximately \$0.9 million on our consolidated statements of operations for the fiscal year ended September 30, 2019 and a decrease in intangible assets of approximately \$1.5 million on our consolidated balance sheet as of and for the fiscal year ended September 30, 2019.
 In connection with the valuation adjustments to the PATrOLTM technology license, we also determined that valuations pertaining to certain share-based awards, due to their proximity to the valuation of the consideration issued in connection with the PATrOLTM license, should also be adjusted.
-This change in valuation to share-based awards resulted in a decrease in total operating expenses of approximately \$0.3 million on our consolidated statements for the fiscal year ended September 30, 2019.
+This change in valuation to share-based awards resulted in a decrease in total operating expenses of approximately \$0.3 million on our consolidated statements of operations for the fiscal year ended September 30, 2019.

 In connection with such revisions, our management identified a material weakness in our internal control over financial reporting due to a lack of expertise in complex accounting transactions, the controls over which were not operating effectively to provide reasonable assurance that complex transactions were accounted for correctly.
 A material weakness is defined as a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
-This material weakness resulted in misstatements that were corrected in the restatement included in this Quarterly Report on Form 10-Q.
+This material weakness resulted in misstatements that were corrected in the restatements included in our Quarterly Reports on Form 10-Q for the quarters ended December 31, 2019 and March 31, 2020.

 During the fiscal year ended September 30, 2019, we undertook remediation measures by hiring a financial accounting consultant to provide accounting advisory services on complex transactions and accounting matters.
-We are in the process of implementing these remedial actions, but these efforts are not complete and are ongoing and subject to ongoing management review and the oversight of our board of directors.
+We continue to implement these remedial actions, but these efforts are not complete and are ongoing and subject to ongoing management review and the oversight of our board of directors.